ruyakubu/BUILD-AzureML-workshop/README.md

 print("Accuracy score: ", clf.score(X_test,Y_test))
 ```

-Well done...the score of 0.85 looks good!
+Well done...a score of around 0.85 looks good!

 # Exercise 2:  Training a model in the cloud